wutong4012/CREAM/README.md

 cd CREAM

 # create conda environment
-conda create -n CREAM
+conda create -n cream python=3.10 conda activate cream
-conda activate CREAM

 # install requirements
 pip install -r requirements.txt

 ```

-## Data Preparation
+## 💡 How to run

-You can download all the finetune data and evaluation data from [Video-LLaVA/DATA]()
+You can download all the finetune data and evaluation data from []()

-## How to run

-*Our training framework offers tailored scripts to meet the diverse needs of researchers.*

 Train model